-There’s a lot of hype around electric cars at the moment, possibly due, in part, to the realisation that diesel cars aren’t a cheap, clean option anymore.
+There’s a lot of hype around electric cars, partly due to the realisation that diesel cars aren’t a cheap, clean option anymore.
 We were advised to buy them to reduce CO2 emissions and encouraged by the low fuel bills.
-The dash for diesel has certainly driven down motoring costs, unfortunately, at the expense of air quality – especially in urban areas.
+Unfortunately, the dash for diesel has driven down motoring costs at the expense of air quality — especially in urban areas.

 Things to consider if you’re thinking of choosing an electric car.

 How much do electric cars cost to buy?

 Buying an electric vehicle isn’t cheap at the moment — even with the UK government giving away subsidies to vehicle manufacturers, the purchase price is still much higher than conventional internal combustion engine cars.
 This is mainly due to the extra Research and Development going into the evolution of electric vehicles and the expense of lithium-ion batteries.